timchen863/timchen863.github.io/_projects/demo-project/index.md

 ---
 ## Disassembly and Sectioned View
 {% include image-gallery.html images="noasm1.png, noasm2.png, noasm3.png" height="250" %}
+## Reflection
+Working on this project helped me grow in ways I didn’t fully expect.
+It was the first time I really had to think about design, not just in terms of how things look or fit, but how they’ll actually be built, assembled, and function in the real world.
+Balancing internal space, structural strength, and manufacturability made every decision feel meaningful — and sometimes tough.

+I found myself revisiting and reworking details I would’ve overlooked in the past, and in doing so, I became more confident in my ability to handle complexity.
+I started thinking less like a student doing an assignment and more like an engineer solving a real product challenge.

+This experience confirmed that mechanical design is something I genuinely enjoy, especially the process of turning rough ideas into something functional and manufacturable.
+It made me excited to keep learning, keep building, and keep pushing toward more ambitious projects in the future.

 <!--## Embedding youtube video
 The second video has the autoplay on. copy and paste the 11-digit id found in the url link. <br>
 *Example* : https://www.youtube.com/watch?v={**MhVw-MHGv4s**}&ab_channel=engineerguy